datasciencenw/datasciencenw.github.io/pages/about.md

 ## Who we are

-We are a data and decision science company that provides elegant, effective, data-driven solutions to problems.
+[We](team.html) are a data and decision science company that provides elegant, effective, data-driven solutions to problems.
+While our solutions are not domain specific, we have extensive experience in psychology, marketing, medical, and pharmaceutical applications.

 We have two primary offers: data science solutions and hands-on training workshops in the R programming language, statistics, and machine learning.
 To learn more about our offers, click the [Data Science](data_science.html) and [Training](training.html) links above.

-## How we do it
+## F.O.C.I Principles

 We have strict principles that underly everything we do.
 Our principles can be summarised by the following four *F.O.C.I*:

 ### Fit

 We provide solutions *fit* to specific problems with unique goals, costs, and stakeholders.
 For this reason, all of our services begin with an intensive consultation where we map out the goals, priorities, costs, and stakeholders underlying each project.
-There is no one-size-fits-all solution
+There is no one-size-fits-all solution.

 ### Open